FAQ

 -

 On any interface HDDRIVER supports devices and memory cards with a capacity of up to 1 EiB (Exbibyte).
 Drives > 2 TiB cannot be used by TOS, MagiC or MiNT with their full capacity, though, because these systems only support 32 bit sector numbers.
 Tools like HDDRUTIL or DISKUS, which support 64 bit sector numbers, can access sectors beyond the 2 TiB limit by using the SCSI Driver integrated in HDDRIVER.
-In order to use the full capacity of media > 1 GiB with the ACSI bus a suitable host adapter (ICD compatible), suitable card readers (GigaFile or UltraSatan) or emulations like SCSI2Pi are required.
+In order to use the full capacity of media > 1 GiB with the ACSI bus, a suitable host adapter (ICD compatible), suitable card readers (GigaFile or UltraSatan) or emulations like SCSI2Pi are required.

 -